ÀÏ˾»úÎçÒ¹¸£Àû

 Overseas workday relief (OWR) provides for a temporary tax relief in respect of overseas earned income, where an individual’s employment is partly undertaken in the UK and partly undertaken overseas.
 The relief is only available for a limited period following new arrival to the UK.

-In its Autumn Budget 2024, the Government confirmed that the current non-UK domicile tax regime is to be replaced with a residence based system from 6 April 2025.
+In its Autumn Budget 2024, the Government confirmed that the current non-UK domicile tax regime was to be replaced with a residence based system from 6 April 2025.
 Summary details of the new regime is provided in the Domicile overview guidance note.
-With these changes, a new system for providing relief on overseas employment income will also be introduced on 6 April 2025.
-This guidance note summarises the proposed new relief for 2025/26.
-It also retains the guidance previously provided, ie covering periods up to 5 April 2025.
+With these changes, a new system for providing relief on overseas employment income was also introduced on 6 April 2025.
+This guidance note summarises the new relief for 2025/26.
+It also retains the guidance previously provided, ie covering periods up to 5 April 2025, and provides some general guidance on OWR calculation points.

-See also the Abolition of the remittance basis from 2025/26 guidance note, Reforming the taxation of non-UK domiciled individuals Published 30 October 2024 and Tolley’s Finance Bill Tracking Service, Finance Bill 2025, cl 38.
+See also the Abolition of the remittance basis from 2025/26 guidance note, Reforming the taxation of non-UK domiciled individuals Published 30 October 2024 and FA 2025, s 38.

 Overseas workday relief (foreign employment relief) from 2025/26